winters5885/NSS-digital-nomad/UpdatedREADMe.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+### Context
+This project was a mid-stone group project completed at the Nashville Software School.
+Our Cohort was split into teams of four and given four weeks to design, build, and finish our application.
+Following the SCRUM methodology we created our design and conducted two sprints.
+We split responsibilities throughout the project.
+During the first sprint I worked on the front end design to create the basic layout of our webpage, designed the first dropdown menu, buttons, and added logic to connect the front and back end through our API.
+During the second sprint I moved to the back end and added functionality to save and retrieve favorite destinations using DynamoDB.
+I also contributed in the writing of unit tests for our JAVA classes.

+### Project Description
+Digital Nomad is a service that provides customers with a user experience that makes choosing where to travel easy.
+Customers are provided travel category options to choose from and then a curated list of travel destinations is displayed.
+Customers can select and save favorite destinations into DynamoDB.
+Once saved, Digital Nomad provides the customer with a unique URL that they can bookmark and return to view their saved list in the future.

+### What I learned
+Through this project I learned how to connect the front and back ends through a custom API.
+I learned how easy it is to over commit or under commit on sprint planning goals.
+Some features, especially in the beginning phases, took much longer than we expected, while others were completed faster as my team gained experience.
+I learned how to collaborate and work as a team on a project from start to finish.
+As a team worked through challenges and frustrations, shared moments of success, and finished strong together!

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>